-My day starts the same every morning.
-I set my alarm for 9am.
-I'm aware you might consider this late, but I work from home and I can make up my own rules because I'm a thirty-year-old adult.
 If I get any more than precisely 8.5 hours sleep, I'm grumpy for the rest of the day.
 If I get any less than 8.5 hours sleep, I'm grumpy for the rest of the day.
 If I'm to have a productive day I must adhere to these strict self-imposed alarm rules.
 The timing is a delicate science that has taken several years to perfect.

 Every morning, without fail, I'll go for a walk.
 By this time, it's around 9:30am.
-I do it to clear my head, to get some fresh air, and to give my body some sort of movement as it is most likely not going to benefit from any other exercise for the remainder of the day.
-This is because I won't move from my desk.
+I do it to clear my head, to get some fresh air, and to give my body some sort of movement as it's most likely not going to benefit from any other exercise for the remainder of the day.
+This is because I don't move from my desk.

-My walk is always to the same destination: Pret A Manger.
-It's a 10 minute walk through a park that is always filled with happy dogs and angry owners.
+The walk is always to the same destination: my local coffee shop.
+It's a 10 minute walk through a park that's always filled with happy dogs and angry owners.
 I always order the same thing; a coconut flat white, extra hot.
-This is because almond milk is watery.
-Soya milk is bad for you.
-Oat milk is fattening.
+This is because almond milk is watery, soya milk is bad for your ovaries, oat milk is fattening and far too 'oaty'.
 Therefore, all I'm left with that doesn't come from a cow, is a coconut.
 Naturally it makes my drink taste more like a dessert but I'm not complaining.
-The coffee is usually too cold but I'm too polite a person to say anything.
-I clutch the mildly appealing recyclable (and compostable) coffee cup and sulk privately.
-I recently purchased a coffee subscription and as part of the deal, the first month of coffee is free.
-I don't want to complain about free coffee.
+The coffee is usually too much on the lukewarm side but I'm too polite of a person to say anything.
+I clutch the mildly appealing recyclable (and compostable) coffee cup and sulk internally.

-I take no shame in admitting that I talk to myself when no one else is home.
+I take no shame in admitting that I talk to myself when no one's home.
 Not for any bothersome reason, but just to check I'm alive.
-Sometimes I'll read sections of the book out loud to myself and will giggle at what I've written as if it's the first time I'm hearing it.
+Sometimes I'll read sections of what I'm writing out loud and giggle at what I've written as if it's the first time I'm hearing it.
 I'm not sure whether this is a good thing or something to be concerned about.
-I've gotten into quite a bizarre habit recently of rearranging the furniture in the office.
-I will get up from writing, energetically and with no warning, and decide that I no longer want my desk to be facing that way.
-I can't keep track of where I have decided to put my desk from one day to the next.
+Don't answer that.

-After dinner I will lie on the sofa and try to not eat anything sweet.
+After dinner I'll lie on the sofa and try to not eat anything sweet.
 I often fail.
 Chocolate is my weakness and I get tempted by Digestives biscuits.
-I'll then spend the remaining hours of the evening between TikTok, YouTube, BBC iPlayer, Netflix and 4OD.
+I'll then spend the short remaining hours of the evening scrolling between TikTok, YouTube, BBC iPlayer, Netflix and 4OD.
 Life just got more complicated because I've added Now TV and Disney Plus into the mix.
 Sometimes I end up not watching anything at all; just exploring my options aimlessly flicking from one serial killer doc to the next.
 Sometimes this is actually more entertaining.

-Around 10pm, after I have wasted hours of my life doing not much at all, I'll pick up one of my many half-finished books politely perched on my bedside table, staring at me, making me feel guilty.
-I'll try to read at least 5 pages before going to sleep.
-I usually manage this.
-I read in the hope that I will become a better writer.
+Around 10pm, after I've wasted hours of my life doing not much at all, I'll get into bed and pick up one of my many half-finished books politely perched on my bedside table, staring at me, making me feel guilty.
+I'll try to read at least 5 pages before falling asleep.
+I usually manage it.
+I read in the hope to become a better writer.
 I can only hope it's working.